hardwario/docs/chester/catalog-applications/chester-clime.md

 :::

-The latest firmware is available in Catalog Applications [Firmware chapter](index.md#application-firmware).
+The latest firmware is available in the Catalog Applications [Firmware chapter](index.md#application-firmware).

 ## Example JSON Message